johnnypaper/ruby-technical-analysis/README.md

 # Ruby Technical Analysis

-Technical analysis toolkit for stocks, commodities, and other time series written in Ruby.
+Ruby technical analysis toolkit for stocks, commodities, and other time series.

 Codebase derived from Steven B. Achelis' *Technical Analysis from A to Z* (2nd Edition).

-Test suite uses examples from the book to verify accuracy.
+Specs use examples from the book to verify accuracy.

 ## Library
 - Statistical Methods